carolynduby/ApacheMetronWorkshop/08_DGADetectionModelAsService/README.md

 14. Click Save under the sensor configuration.

-15. Configure your browser to use the proxy on the mobius.local.localdomain host port 3128.
+15. Configure your browser to use the proxy on the mobiu.local.localdomain host port 3128.
 Browse to gigya.com and other sites such as a news site.
 Eventually you should see some alerts with a red score of 75.
 Enter is_malicious:dga in the search field and click the search button.
 The UI displays only dga alerts.

 <img src="images/dga_events.png" width="75%" height="75%" title="Metron UI with DGA Alerts">